percona/pmm-doc/docs/faq.md

 ## How PMM handles personal and confidential data

-Read our [Privacy Policy](https://www.percona.com/privacy-policy) for information on how PMM handles personal and confidential data.
-For more technical details, see []()
+Read our [Privacy Policy](https://www.percona.com/privacy-policy) to learn how PMM manages private and confidential data.
+More technical details can be found in [Data handling in PMM](details/personal_data_handling.md).